 Obtained a world wide freezing order against an overseas company valued at over US$100,000,000.

 Vercoe & Others v Rutland

-Acted for a private equity firm in a claim for £44million arising out of a corporate take over and floatation and a claim for breach of confidence and breach of contract.
-EWHC 424 (Ch) (High Court, London, Chancery Division)
+A claim for £44million arising out of a corporate take over and floatation and a claim for breach of confidence and breach of contract.
+EWHC 424 (Ch).

 Pablo Star v Du

-Represented a UAE telecoms company to challenge the jurisdiction of the English Courts.
-(Instructed by Clyde & Co, Dubai, Court of Appeal, London).
+Represented a UAE telecoms company to challenge the jurisdiction of the English Courts. (instructed by Clyde & Co, Dubai).

 Naraji v Shelbourne